Let Us Handle Your Postnuptial Agreement

-So, you recently tied the knot — congratulations!
-A postnuptial agreement can help ensure that you and your spouse are on the same page when it comes to handling property, helping you have a fair marriage.
-Our lawyers are here to make sure your postnup covers your bases.
+So, you recently tied the knot – congratulations!
+A postnuptial agreement can help ensure that you and your spouse are on the same page when it comes to handling property, helping you have a better chance at a fair marriage.
+Our lawyers at Smith Family Law, APC, are here to make sure your postnup covers your bases.

 Like prenuptial agreements, postnuptial agreements in California are governed by the Uniform Premarital and Marital Agreements Act, passed into law in 1988.

 A postnuptial agreement allows spouses to create procedures for the following processes, should they decide to file for divorce:

 - What assets are considered marital and separate during the

 - The handling of investments and inheritance

 - The division of debts and retirement accounts